 Here’s where the street food comes into play.
 In addition to selling a tempting variety of fresh pastas and an entire range of prepared foods like stuffed peppers and tomatoes, La Tradizione also makes bangin’ sandwiches upon request.
-Once you buy a sandwich, you can take it to the street and eat it at a park or in your hotel room.
+Once you buy a sandwich, you can take it to the street and eat it at a park unless you’d rather devour it in your hotel room.

 If La Tradizione were locagted near our home, we’d probably be there every day… or at least Daryl would be there buying stuff for him and Mindi every day.
 Whatever the case, we’ve seen our share of great delis, markets and traiteurs in France, Spain, Germany and other areas around Italy and the selezione at La Tradizione ranks with the best in the world.

 A hybrid of Pizza Bianca and triangular Tramezzino sandwiches, Stefano Callegari’s 2013 culinary creation is a pizza dough cone stuffed with savory Roman food favorites and a few international classics.
 Its shape makes it uniquely portable while its ingredients attract crowds to Trapizzino locations around Rome and beyond.
 There’s even a location in New York City.